Oh, we writers are an insecure bunch aren’t we? Should we share?

 4. When you are ready to hear the worst.
 Nobody likes to be corrected.
 But in this business, if you want to have long-lasting readers, many books sold, and agents or publishers taking you seriously, you’ll need to face criticism bravely.
 Don’t get defensive, just go back and make your creation better.

 6. When you have such specific detail figured out that no one can steal your idea.
 I think that sometimes new authors throw big vague ideas around to other authors looking to them for applause.
 “Hey, guys!
 How about a romance, but you know, she’s engaged to someone else and he’s a veterinarian!”
 As soon as Little Insecure Writer says something like at, Mr. Smug I Have More Experience will say something like, “Hasn’t Nicholas Sparks done that to death?”
-And then Little Insecure Writer will second guess his vision — which included snakes, a roller derby, a pie eating contest, Abraham Lincoln, and pretzels.
+And then Little Insecure Writer will second guess his vision — which included snakes, a roller derby, a pie-eating contest, Abraham Lincoln, and pretzels.
 Nope.
-Keep your story ideas close to your chest until they’re fully done.

 8. When you don’t look to the right or the left.
 By this I mean you stop comparing yourself to other writers.
 You absolutely cannot be a successful novelist if you imitate someone else.
 You need to find your own voice, your own style, and your own passions.
 The only way to do this is to write.
 A lot.